michaelkingsutanto/michaelkingsutanto/README.md

 Classify the level of obesity and the likelihood of having a stroke using a classification model.
 Additionally, analyze brain CT scan using a CNN (Convolutional Neural Network).
 [Learn more](https://github.com/michaelkingsutanto/GA_project4_classification_cnn_for_obesity_stroke)

 ### Web Scraping & NLP: Omega Watch
-Leverage NLP (Natural Language Processing) to inform our marketing decisions with confidence and objectivity, especially on copy that goes to brand taglines and marketing slogans.
+Leverage NLP (Natural Language Processing) and Bayesian network to inform our marketing decisions with confidence and objectivity, especially on copy that goes to brand taglines and marketing slogans.
 [Learn more](https://github.com/michaelkingsutanto/GA_project3_nlp_omega_watch)

 ### Regression: HDB Price Predictor
 Predict HDB prices using a linear regression model.
 This project is limited to using only the linear regression model.
 [Learn more](https://github.com/michaelkingsutanto/GA_project2_hdb_price_predictor)